Take Care of You

-"Take Care of You" is a song by British singer and songwriter Ella Henderson.
-The song was released on digital download on 12 June 2020.
+"Take Care of You" is a song by English singer and songwriter Ella Henderson.
+The song was released on as a single on 12 June 2020 and was later included on the deluxe edition of Henderson's second studio album Everything I Didn't Say (2022), titled, Everything I Didn't Say and More.

 The song peaked at number 50 on the UK Singles Chart and remained on the chart for 12 weeks.

 Background

 Talking about the song, Henderson said, "When I wrote Take Care of You I couldn't put into words how I was feeling, but alongside two of my favourite writers in the world, Julia and Justin, they helped me turn my thoughts into song.
 This song is for everyone I love, as well as a message of self-care - a personal reminder to look after myself, both mentally and physically."

 Live performances

 Henderson performed the song for the first time on Sunday Brunch on 21 June 2020.
 Other major performances of the single include her performance on Martin & Roman's Sunday Best, as well as Blue Peter.
 Henderson performed the song on Top of the Pops 2020 Christmas special.